A Typical Day for a Synchronous Cyber School Student [A Student's Perspective]

 Going to Class

-The first class of the day begins at 8:10.
+The first class of the day usually begins at 8:10.
 That doesn’t mean you log in at 8:10—that means class begins at 8:10.
 Just like brick and mortar school, you don’t want to walk in when the teacher is talking.

 You log into class from Blackboard.
 Every class has a course site with resources and places to submit assignments.
 From the course site, you’ll click the link to join the Blackboard Collaborate session.